 The next time you hear “I hate you,” respond by saying “I think you’re trying to tell me you are mad because I said no. I want you to know it’s ok that you’re mad and you can always say, Mommy, I’m mad at you because you won’t let me buy this toy”.

-You are modeling for him what you want him to do the next time he’s upset with you.
-That’s addressing the real issue, which is his anger.
+You are modeling for her what you want her to do the next time she’s upset with you.
+That’s addressing the real issue, which is her anger.

-Getting angry with him, telling him to stop talking to you like that, sending him to his room, making him apologize to you are all things that further ignite his anger.
+Getting angry with her, telling her to stop talking to you like that, sending her to her room, making her apologize to you are all things that further ignite her anger.

 Let me know if this helps!